ryanczm/Analytic-Musings/_posts/2024-04-01-BP-statistical-review.md

 My goal is to gain _intuitive geographical feel_ of the global energy markets, focusing on crude, product and natural gas.
 Who are the biggest exporters?
 Importers?
 Producers?
 Consumers?
 Where and why are the sweet/sour/light/heavy crude regions?
 What are the (inferred) refinery slates across regions?
 Where and from who does oil and gas flow from country to country?
 Can we explain the trade flows we see by understanding the history of crude specs/refinery diets & geography?

-The data is found [here]().
+The raw data (from BP/Energy Institute) is found [here](https://www.energyinst.org/__data/assets/excel_doc/0007/1055545/EI-stats-review-all-data.xlsx).
 After much wrangling, I produced charts how I see fit to best explain the data.
 For each category, we will try and understand what the sequence of events leading up to the story told in the chart.
 We'll build up with simple, boring stuff to more exciting, interesting stuff.

 ## Table of Contents